Leadership and Learning (MEd)

 This certificate is currently the pathway for new and aspiring school headteachers to achieve the standard for Headship which is now mandatory for all newly appointed headteachers in Scotland.
 Local Authorities and Education Scotland manage applications for this certificate.

 PG Cert: Growing Professional Learning

-On successful completion of your first PG Certificate, you may then choose to progress to undertake one of the PG Certificates from ‘Column B’, this would enable you to gain a PG Diploma.
+On successful completion of your first PG Certificate, you may then choose to progress to undertake one of the PG Certificates from ‘Column B’ (diagram below), this would enable you to gain a PG Diploma.

 This includes options from the core PG Certificates as well as the PG Certificate: Extended Work Based Project or selecting up to 60 credits of relevant Level 11 study offered within the University.
 This provides an excellent opportunity to explore a subject specialism, deepen knowledge in a particular curricular area or develop expertise in an area such as digital education, outdoor learning, learning for sustainability, inclusive education and many more.